Skincare

 Mugwort is a herb used for centuries in Korea and other parts of Asia for its healing and soothing properties.

 Don’t be fooled by its weird name that sounds like a goblin’s curse—or a spell from a famous wizarding saga—this herb is a miracle worker for your skin.
 Its magical powers can zap away bacteria, fungi, and inflammation.
-It can help with redness, eczema, psoriasis, and other skin woes.
+Mugwort benefits the skin by reducing redness, eczema, psoriasis, and other skin woes.
 It’s a blessing for sensitive skin!

 Hydrating